marco-vrinssen/BentoPlus-Classic/README.md

 - `/ww MESSAGE`: Sends the MESSAGE to all players in a currently open /who instance.
 - `/ww N MESSAGE`: Sends the MESSAGE to the first N players in a currently open /who instance.
 - `/ww -CLASS MESSAGE`: Sends the MESSAGE to all players not of the specified CLASS in a currently open /who instance.
+- `/wl N MESSAGE`: Sends the MESSAGE to the last N players who whispered you.
+- `/ui`: Reloads the user interface.
+- `/gx`: Restarts the graphics engine.
+- `/rl`: Reloads the user interface and the graphics engine.
+- `/bentocmd`: Displays a list of available commands.